 You can book both online and directly inside the room using the touchscreen.

-Pay attention not to lose your locker code, you’ll need it at drop-off and pick-up.
+Pay attention not to lose your locker code, and you’ll need it at drop-off and pick-up.
 Also, keep in mind that lockers aren’t a strongbox, so we advise not to leave valuables inside.

 If this isn’t the best option for you, check out the following luggage storage service.
 It’ll surprise you!